We built this because we needed it.

 Why this matters

-The clinical solution already exists — a single dose of doxycycline, given within 72 hours of a high-risk tick bite, reduces the risk of Lyme disease by up to 87%.
+The clinical solution already exists — a single dose of doxycycline, given within 72 hours of a high-risk Ixodes tick bite, reduces the risk of erythema migrans by 87% (Nadelman et al., NEJM 2001).
+Subsequent evidence has reinforced its effectiveness.
 Yet in practice, this intervention is inconsistently applied.
 Many clinicians are unfamiliar with the protocol, hesitant to prescribe, or constrained by time and workflow.
-Even when prescribed, the available formats — large capsules or bitter liquid suspensions — are poorly suited for children.

 The result is a gap between what is clinically known and what is operationally delivered.
 Tickortreat exists to close that gap.

 Tick exposure is increasing in frequency, geography, and duration, driven by warming winters, expanding host populations, and changing land use.
-What was once a regional issue is becoming a broader and more urgent national problem.
-Nearly 500,000 Lyme disease cases are reported annually in the United States.
-As exposure increases, so does the need for a fast, standardized, and reliable response.
+What was once a regional issue is becoming a broader national problem.
+The CDC estimates roughly 476,000 people are diagnosed and treated for Lyme disease each year in the United States — far more than the 30,000–60,000 cases reported through traditional surveillance.
+As exposure increases, so does the need for fast, evidence-based, and disciplined response.

-The difference between one dose and twenty-eight days of treatment is the difference between a five-minute problem and a month-long ordeal.
-For a child, it's the difference between one spoonful of flavored medicine and weeks of struggling with pills.
+The difference between one dose given in time and a longer course of antibiotics later is the difference between a five-minute problem and a much harder one.
+For a child, it's the difference between one spoonful of medicine and weeks of struggling with pills.

 That's why the 72-hour window matters.
 That's why speed matters.
 And that's why we built Tickortreat.